amazeeio/docs/environment_type.md

 ## Development Environment

-- Varnish disabled by default
+- Varnish bypassed by default
 - NewRelic is disabled
 - PHP Errors are displayed (`display_errors = on` and `display_startup_errors = on`)
 - Every server response is tagged with a no-index header that tells search engines to not index the development site